 One of the coolest things about steeping hibiscus flowers in a sugar syrup (as in this recipe) is that they turn into a chewy-sweet edible treat afterwards!
 You can eat them whole, or mince them up to stir into your oatmeal in the morning or blend into your breakfast smoothie.
 You can also include the minced blossoms in these spice pops.
 Just stir them into the finished juice before pouring them into the molds.

 Common in Latin American, Caribbean and Middle Eastern and Persian cuisines.
-Steep with spices for tea, use to make a dessert sauce, or steep in chicken broth and saute with onions and garlic for a savory quesadilla filling or a sauce for lamb or shrimp.
+Steep with spices for tea or use to make a dessert sauce.
+Steep with savory ingredients to make a sauce for chicken, lamb or shrimp.

 1/2 cup-sized jar.